tsionshamsu/amharic-speech-lab/README.md

 - Romanization is required for MMS-TTS, which may affect naturalness
 - No fine-tuning has been applied yet

-These limitations are intentional for a baseline and are addressed in the roadmap below.
+These limitations are just for the baseline project and the roadmap below shows some of my plans to address them.

 ## Roadmap